MicrosoftDocs/SupportArticles-docs/support/aspnetcore/2-6-run-two-aspnetcore-applications-same-time.md

 This is the first ASP.NET Core application that was configured in this series.
 It's listening on port 5000.
 Therefore, our new ASP.NET Core buggy application can't listen on the same port.

 > [!NOTE]
-> You have learned something new here.
-There is a directory named */proc*.
+> You've learned something new here.
+There's a directory named */proc*.
 If you list the content of this directory, you'll see directories that are named for each PID that's running at that moment.
 Each subfolder will have several files that you can use to get properties of each process, such as the command-line, and memory or CPU information.
 For now, don't focus on this because we'll discuss it when we cover tools and processes.

 The solution to the port conflict issue isn't to stop running the first application.
 Because the goal is to have both applications running at the same time, the solution is actually to run the second ASP.NET Core application on a different port.